Our team comprises 8 full-time and about 30 seasonal/part-time people. Our friendly staff greets about 40,000 visitors annually.

 Their three children are all happily pursuing their interests and passions.
 Carolyn is an attorney specializing in employment and human rights law.
-Suzanne is the President of HuntGreen LLC in Washington DC and Senior Advisor to the Carbon War Room leading their Renewable Fuels Operation.
+Suzanne is the President of HuntGreen LLC and Senior Advisor to the Carbon War Room leading their Renewable Fuels Operation.
 Jonathan, after graduating from Cornell and internships in wineries in California and New Zealand, became our Director of Winemaking, making him the sixth Hunt generation to till the farm’s soil.

 Jonathan is an alumnus of SUNY Cobleskill and Cornell University, with degrees in agricultural business and horticulture.
 After college, Jonathan interned at St. Francis Winery & Vineyards in Sonoma County, California and at Delegat’s Wine Estate in Auckland, New Zealand.